Practicum Placement 4 PG (6316.5)

 Work placement, internships or practicums

 Students are expected to see clients under supervision and complete the usual tasks involved in practicing in the placement setting.
-They are expected to attend weekly individual supervision and/or group supervision.
+They are expected to attend weekly individual supervision and group supervision as arranged.
 Individual supervision sessions are usually one hour in duration.
 Clinical supervision will begin at the commencement of your placement at a time agreed upon with your individual supervisor.
 There is a requirement for one hour of supervision for every 15 placement hours.
 A minimum of 50% of the supervision hours must be individual supervision.

 The trainee is required to aim toward a target of 250 hours of placement activity per placement.
 Of these 250 hours, a minimum of 100 hours should be direct client contact.
 However, if a student is deemed to be competent in all domains but they have not reached 100 client contact hours (student must have 80 hours of client contact or more), they may receive an ungraded pass.
-This can only occur under the provision they complete the required client contact hours during their next placement.
+This can only occur under the provision they have attained the required total number of placement hours (including placement activity, direct client contact and supervision) for the Course.
 In the circumstances that this occurs, an agreement will be made between the student and their supervisor, which will be documented and recorded in their placement folder.

 Please note that important announcements will be made via Canvas.